 Every day, we get to either memorize stuff like addresses, names, and phone numbers or learn new things like how to use a new application or how to raise a fish farm.
-While some require memorizing, others don’t.
+While some require memorizing to learn, others don’t.

-Maybe you are a high school teacher looking forward to teaching your students a few laws in chemistry or a preschool teacher wondering how best to get pupils to know their multiplication table, or a high school student preparing for examinations, or maybe just anyone who is wondering what methods work best. 😀
+Maybe you are a high school teacher looking forward to teaching your students a few laws in chemistry or a preschool teacher wondering how best to get pupils to know their multiplication table or a high school student who wants to prepare for a competitive exam, or maybe you’re just wondering what methods work best. 😀

 Here’s the thing.
-Although different, memorization and comprehension are coherent.
+Although different, memorization and comprehension are cohesive.
 Think of them as two sides of the same coin.